NicoPANW/Contrail_Cookbook/docs/index.md

 Allow transit enables to readvertise service-chain routes from a VN to another service-chain.
 Note that a VN cannot be connected directly to a transit VN.

 The use case is VNLeft----SI1----VNmiddle-----SI2-----VNRight.
-This assumes being familiar with Contrail service-chaining (ST, SI, ploicy, etc.).
+This assumes being familiar with Contrail service-chaining (ST, SI, policy, etc.).

 ![Screenshot](img/virtual_networks/VR-Allow-transit-netwoks.png)

-So routes from VNRight will by default be readvertised to VNmiddle as per service-chaining.
+So routes from VN right will by default be readvertised to VN middle as per service-chaining.
 However, they won't be readvertised to VNleft, see below.

 ![Screenshot](img/virtual_networks/VR-Allow-transit-no1.png)

 ![Screenshot](img/virtual_networks/VR-Allow-transit-no2.png)

-However, if we enable "allow transit" on VNmiddle, VNRight routes in VNmiddle will be readvertised to VNLeft (and vice-versa from Left to Right).
+However, if we enable "allow transit" on VN middle, VN Right routes in VN middle will be readvertised to VN Left (and vice-versa from Left to Right).

 ![Screenshot](img/virtual_networks/VR-Allow-transit-on.png)